apache/spark/python/docs/source/user_guide/arrow_pandas.rst

 Pandas Function APIs can directly apply a Python native function against the whole :class:`DataFrame` by using Pandas instances.
 Internally it works similarly with Pandas UDFs by using Arrow to transfer data and Pandas to work with the data, which allows vectorized operations.
-However, A Pandas Function API behaves as a regular API under PySpark :class:`DataFrame` instead of :class:`Column`, and Python type hints in Pandas Functions APIs are optional and do not affect how it works internally at this moment although they might be required in the future.
+However, a Pandas Function API behaves as a regular API under PySpark :class:`DataFrame` instead of :class:`Column`, and Python type hints in Pandas Functions APIs are optional and do not affect how it works internally at this moment although they might be required in the future.